sigma-s/100-Days-of-Code/log.md

 </h2>

 **Today's Progress**: Finished the Minutes to Hour Converter!
 Well, at least for now...
-- added lang=""en-us"" to HTML
+- added `lang="en-us"` to HTML
-- added <meta name=""viewport"" content=""width=device-width, initial-scale=1.0""> // trying to make mobile friendly
+- added `<meta name=""viewport"" content=""width=device-width, initial-scale=1.0"">` // trying to make mobile friendly
-- removed parenthesis from around <h3> It looked bad on mobile.
+- removed parenthesis from around It looked **BAD** on mobile.
-- added mobile friendly code from w3 schools in .body.
+- added mobile friendly code from w3 schools in `.body`.
 Can't figure out how to move everything to the center now.
 Found it!!!
 Change margin to auto!!
-- fixed footer on mobile by changing position from absolute to fixed :D
+- fixed footer on mobile by changing position from `absolute` to `fixed` :D

 **Thoughts:** It felt really good completing my first little project (especially without using jQuery or Bootstrap).
 I intentionally decided not to use those as I'm still early in learning JavaScript and want to have a better understanding of it first.
 Plus, it sounds like they are losing popularity anyway.